-While the IEP is a valuable resource of information, it cannot be used to determine accommodations in college.
+While the IEP is a valuable resource of information, it cannot be used as sole verification of the disability.
 This is because postsecondary education presents different demands than high school education, and what you need to meet these new demands may be different.
 Also, in some cases, the nature of a disability may change.
 All cases will be reviewed on an individual basis; however, a need for additional verification may be necessary either through formal interview/discussion or external documentation.